ArsenalPay/Android-ArsenalPay-API-SDK/README.md

 Install
 ----

-Clone repo and import module in your Gradle-based project to start using ArsenalPay-API
+Clone repo and import module in your Gradle-based project to start using ArsenalPay-API.
+Or you can open terminal in sdk folder and enter: "gradle clean","gradle fatjar" for receive JAR with all dependencies.

 Logs
 ----